Mike Hindmarsh: Australia

-Mike Hindmarsh entered the Royal Military College, Duntroon in 1976, graduating into the Royal Australian Infantry Corps in 1978.
+Hindmarsh entered the Royal Military College, Duntroon, in 1976, graduating into the Royal Australian Infantry Corps in 1978.

-Hindmarsh saw regimental service as a Platoon Commander with the 2nd/4th Battalion, Royal Australian Regiment and as a Troop Commander, Squadron Commander and Commanding Officer with the Special Air Service Regiment (SASR).
+Hindmarsh saw regimental service as a platoon commander with the 2nd/4th Battalion, Royal Australian Regiment and as a troop commander, squadron commander and commanding officer with the Special Air Service Regiment (SASR).
 Other appointments included: SO3 Operations at HQ Land Command; SO2 Training at HQ UK Special Forces; SO1 Operations at HQ Special Forces; and Brigade level tactics instructor at the Land Warfare Centre.

-As Commanding Officer of the SASR, Hindmarsh commanded the ANZAC Special Operations Force detachment to Operation Pollard in Kuwait during 1998.
+As commanding officer of the SASR, Hindmarsh commanded the ANZAC Special Operations Force detachment to Operation Pollard in Kuwait in 1998.
 Hindmarsh was later appointed to command the Special Operations Component on Operation Bastille and Operation Falconer in the Iraq War.
 He was appointed a Member of the Order of Australia for his distinguished leadership in this position.

-He served as the Commander of the Australian Special Operations Command from October 2004 to February 2008.
-He was appointed an Officer of the Order of Australia in the Australia Day Honours of 2008 for his distinguished service in that position.
+Hindmarsh served as Commander Special Operations Command from October 2004 to February 2008.
+He was appointed an Officer of the Order of Australia in the 2008 Australia Day Honours for his distinguished service in that position.

-Hindmarsh assumed command of Australian Forces in the Middle East Area of Operations in an official ceremony on 1 March 2008; he succeeded Major General Mark Evans in this position.
+Hindmarsh assumed command of Australian Forces in the Middle East Area of Operations on 1 March 2008; he succeeded Major General Mark Evans in this position.
 His tour ended on 12 January 2009, at which time he was succeeded by Major General Mark Kelly.
 For his "distinguished command and leadership in action in the Middle East", Hindmarsh was awarded the Distinguished Service Cross.

 From March 2009 until his retirement from the Australian Army in the later half of 2009, Hindmarsh assumed command of Army Training Command at Victoria Barracks, Sydney.

 United Arab Emirates

-Following retirement from the Australian Army, Hindmarsh accepted the positions of Special Advisor – National Security to the United Arab Emirates, and major general in charge of the United Arab Emirates Presidential Guard.
-Hindmarsh was invited by Mohammed bin Zayed Al Nahyan to help reorganize the Emirati military.
+Following retirement from the Australian Army, in late 2009 Hindmarsh accepted the position of Special Advisor – National Security to the United Arab Emirates, and in 2011 major general in charge of the United Arab Emirates Presidential Guard.
+He relinquished command of the Presidential Guard in 2024 and currently commands Zayed Military University and leads the program for the modernisation of the UAE Armed Forces.
+Hindmarsh was invited by Mohammed bin Zayed Al Nahyan to help reorganise the Emirati military.

 On 8 February 2016 an ABC News report questioned the extent of Hindmarsh's knowledge of civilian deaths allegedly caused during the operation of UAE forces in Yemen, as a result of his ongoing employment as a security advisor to the government.

 Personal

 Hindmarsh was educated at the Anglican Church Grammar School in Brisbane.
 He is a graduate of the Army Command and Staff College, Queenscliff, the Joint Services Staff College and the United Kingdom Royal College of Defence Studies.
 He is married and has three sons.
-He enjoys rock climbing, bush walking and rugby union.
+He enjoys mountaineering, rock climbing, bush walking and rugby union.